BrandonArp/java-driver/manual/logging/README.md

   </logger>
 ```

+At this level, the `EnhancedQueryLogger` prints statements with maximum verbosity;
-The `EnhancedQueryLogger` would then print messages such as this for every slow query:
+it would then print messages such as this for every slow query:

 ```
-TRACE [cluster1] [/127.0.0.1:9042] Query too slow, took 329 ms: SELECT * FROM users WHERE user_id=? [user_id=42];
+TRACE [cluster1] [/127.0.0.1:9042] Query too slow, took 329 ms: BoundStatement@34d2ff60 [idempotent=<UNSET>, CL=<UNSET>, SCL=<UNSET>, defaultTimestamp=<UNSET>, readTimeoutMillis=<UNSET>, 1 bound values]: SELECT * FROM users WHERE user_id=? { user_id : 42 }

 ```

+#### Formatting statements

+The `EnhancedQueryLogger` uses another component, namely the `StatementFormatter` class,
+to actually format and print executed statements.

+`StatementFormatter` can format statements with different levels of verbosity,
+which in turn determines which elements to include in the formatted string
+(query string, bound values, custom payloads, inner statements for batches, etc.).

+`StatementFormatter` also provides safeguards to prevent overwhelming your logs with large query strings,
-Be careful when logging large query strings (specially batches) and/or queries with considerable amounts of parameters.
+queries with considerable amounts of parameters, batch queries with several inner statements, etc.

+And finally, `StatementFormatter` also allows you to implement your own formatting rules, should you need full control
+over what needs to be formatted and how.

-See the `EnhancedQueryLogger` [API docs][query_logger] for examples of how to truncate the printed message when necessary.
+See the `StatementFormatter` [API docs][statement_formatter] for guidelines about how to customize `StatementFormatter`.

 #### Constant vs Dynamic thresholds